President Trump to add his own name to the Kennedy Center

 The president was mostly hands off with the Kennedy Center during his first term, as most presidents have been.
 But he's taking a special interest in it in his second term, touring the center and promising to weed out programming he doesn't approve of.
 His "One Big Beautiful Bill" included $257 million for the building's repairs and maintenance.

 Originally, it was called The National Cultural Center.
-In 1963, two months after President Kennedy was assassinated, President Johnson signed legislation authorizing funds to build what would become the John F. Kennedy Center for the Performing Arts.
+In 1964, two months after President Kennedy was assassinated, President Lyndon Johnson signed legislation authorizing funds to build what would become the John F. Kennedy Center for the Performing Arts.

 Copyright 2025 NPR